 What mountains are closest to St Louis?

 The closest mountains to St Louis are the St. Francois Mountains two-hours south of the city.
-The St. Francois Mountain range consists of Taum Sauk mountain which is the highest point in the state of Missouri at an elevation of 1,772 ft, Bell Mountain, Buford Mountain, Proffit Mountain, Pilot Knob, Hughes Mountain, Goggin Mountain and Lead Hill Mountain.
+The St. Francois Mountain range consists of Taum Sauk mountain, which is the highest point in Missouri at an elevation of 1,772 ft, Bell Mountain, Buford Mountain, Proffit Mountain, Pilot Knob, Hughes Mountain, Goggin Mountain and Lead Hill Mountain.

 Wrapping It Up…

 As you can see, the St. Louis area has excellent hiking trail options within a 2-hour drive.